Triton-Anchor/.github/profile/README.md

    # For c++ packages:
    ros2 pkg create --build-type ament_cmake <package_name>
    ```
-3. Navigate back to the base directory and build the package
+3. Build the package in the base directory
    ```
    cd ~/ws